Global True Lithuania Encyclopedia of Lithuanian heritage worldwide

 After the Soviet occupation (1940) Lithuanian community in Switzerland was joined by new people who escaped the Soviet Genocide.
 Lithuanian-Swiss have always been few in numbers (~300 people) but were mainly influential intellectuals who continued to advance Lithuanian independence goals through local media.
 Among such Lithuanian-Swiss was Jurgis Šaulys, one of the signers of the 1918 Lithuanian declaration of independence.
 Jurgis Šaulys grave is located in Castagnola cemetery of Lugano.

 Even today the Lithuanians of Switzerland are disproportionately active in memorizing the Lithuanian-Swiss contacts in the past.
-St. Charles Hall villa where Maironis used to stay in Meggen suburb of Lucerne (6045 Meggen; Bezeholzstrasse) now has a memorial plaque and other locations are searched for.
+St. Charles Hall villa where Maironis used to stay in Meggen suburb of Lucerne (6045 Meggen; Bezeholzstrasse) now has a memorial plaque created by the Lithuanian-Swiss Community.
 Multiple books have been published on Lithuanians in Switzerland.

 One such work found out that Lithuanian-Swiss contacts far predated the 19th century.
 During the 16th-18th centuries, Italian architects and sculptors have been popular across Europe in building and decorating churches and manors.
 Many such artists came to Lithuania and left their works in Vilnius, Kaunas, Šiauliai, and elsewhere.
 As much as 40 of these artists were actually not from Italy-proper but from the ethnically Italian Swiss canton of Ticino, where they left their other works.